svenevs/exhale/docs/quickstart.rst

 ----------------------------------------------------------------------------------------

 To get a project started with Sphinx, we will want to run the ``sphinx-quickstart`` utility.
-Assuming you are already working in a git repsoitory, the canonical location to do this in would be ``{repo_root}/docs``.
+Assuming you are already working in a git repository, the canonical location to do this in would be ``{repo_root}/docs``.
 So let's go ahead and make that folder and get our Sphinx project started: